As Georgia's Hand Recount Concludes, Vote Count Shows Biden Still Ahead

 Announcing the hand audit last week, Republican Secretary of State Brad Raffensperger said the recount was necessary because of the close margin of the race.

-President Trump and other top Republicans have suggested that Georgia's vote counting and risk-limiting audit is fraudulent, something Gabriel Sterling with the secretary of state's office said is a ridiculous notion.
+Trump and other top Republicans have suggested that Georgia's vote counting and risk-limiting audit is fraudulent, something that Sterling of the secretary of state's office said is a ridiculous notion.

 "The irony of his saying 'fraudulent votes have been found' — he has gained in the finding of these votes," Sterling said.
 "So the system is working the way it is intended.
 And the frustrating situation overall ... if this was 14,000 votes the other way, I believe Biden supporters would be screaming that this was all inappropriate and not done correctly."

-During the audit, one batch of ballots was labeled as containing more than 10,000 votes when the total was more than 1,000, and an affidavit submitted by a Republican audit monitor said the final tally showed a difference of two votes instead.
+During the audit, one batch of ballots was recorded as containing more than 10,000 votes when the label on the box said just over 1,000.
+But the error was caught, and according to an affidavit submitted by a Republican audit monitor, the final tally showed a difference of only two votes from the label.

 "This is why we don't give out interim audit results, because it can be misleading to look at them because there will be human errors on this," Sterling said.
 "This was discovered on Sunday, the secretary's office was made aware of it since then and we all knew what had happened here."